shoumil-dev/Timetable-Management-App/README.md

 # Timetable Management App Handover Documentation
+This document helps with the handover of the application development resources from the development team to the maintenance team.
 ## Overview and Purpose
 The Timetable Management App is a web-based application developed with inspiration from Monash University's Allocate+ system.
 Its purpose is to provide an efficient and user-friendly platform for managing schedules and timetables.

 ## Software and Hardware Requirements
+Any computer that was made in the last 10 years should be able to run this application.
+Since it is a web app, it is compatible with any modern browser running on any operating system.

 ### Prerequisites
 - Node.js (latest version)